 - Students are able to (1) write concise technical reports; (2) prepare documentation associated with unit operation design; (3) work in teams; (4) demonstrate information literacy through the location and evaluation of technical and related information as required for assignments; (5) determine the number (trays or units), size and design of unit operations (e.g. gas absorption, liquid–liquid, distillation, cooling tower, etc.); (6) analyse, evaluate and design unit operations with HYSYS and the use of thermodynamic fluid packages; (7) understand the unit operations and synthesis on a LNG plant; (8) develop strategies for dealing with open-ended problems; and (9) develop abilities to deal with uncertainty in input data and empirical formulae..

 - Typically this unit is assessed in the following ways: (1) two laboratory reports; (2) two assignments; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit Coordinator(s)

 - Contact hours

-- lectures: 3 hours per week; tutorials: 1 hour per week; labs: 3 hours per semester
+- lectures: 3 hours per week; practical classes: 1 hour per week; labs: 3 hours per semester

 McCabe, W. L. and Smith, J. C. Unit Operations of Chemical Engineering, 7th edn: McGraw-Hill 2004